 USCIS will send the file to the US Embassy or Consulate in Cuba where the interview will take place.
 The visa applicant must have his/her valid passport and other documents as requested in the interview invitation.
 Also, the US spouse will be notified of the interview.

-Our immigration lawyers in Miami can provide valuable information on how to prepare for the spouse visa interview, however, compared to several years ago, the procedures have been simplified.
+Our immigration lawyers in USA can provide valuable information on how to prepare for the spouse visa interview, however, compared to several years ago, the procedures have been simplified.

 Conditional residence for Cuban spouses moving to the US